 A secondary revenue source for Palos Verdes Estates is commonly known as the Gas Tax.
 It’s a relatively small, minor amount of money but it is a significant component of our funding for the maintenance of City roadways.
 Gas Tax revenues contribute to both personnel and capital improvement projects for upkeep of City streets.
 Information about the amount of Gas Tax received by cities and Palos Verdes Estates specifically as well as the complexity of the state formula for determining allocations can be found at http://californiacityfinance.com/HUT170110.pdf.

 Pensions are a growing cost for cities.
-More information about the Pension situation can be found here.
+More information about the Pension situation at large can be found here.

 Please direct any questions about City revenues and expenditures to the Palos Verdes Estates Finance Department at 310.378.0383.